bartlomiej-dudala/clipass/README.md

 Installation
 ------------
 Firstly you must install KeePassHttp plugin into your KeePass installation (https://github.com/pfn/keepasshttp).
-Then download CliPass [url] and composer (into the same directory) http://getcomposer.org/download/
+Then download CliPass https://github.com/bartlomiej-dudala/clipass.git and composer (into the same directory) http://getcomposer.org/download/

 And then...